petter-holmberg/elements/README.md

 ## Equivalence and ordering

-`select_0_2` takes a weak ordering and two values of its domain, and returns the minimum value. `min` uses `less` as the weak ordering.
+`select_0_2` takes a weak ordering and two values of its domain, and returns the minimum value. `min` uses `lt` as the weak ordering.
-`select_1_2` takes a weak ordering and two values of its domain, and returns the maximum value. `max` uses `less` as the weak ordering.
+`select_1_2` takes a weak ordering and two values of its domain, and returns the maximum value. `max` uses `lt` as the weak ordering.
-`select_0_3` takes a weak ordering and three values, returning the minimum. `min` uses `less` as the weak ordering.
+`select_0_3` takes a weak ordering and three values, returning the minimum. `min` uses `lt` as the weak ordering.
-`select_2_3` takes a weak ordering and three values, returning the maximum. `max` uses `less` as the weak ordering.
+`select_2_3` takes a weak ordering and three values, returning the maximum. `max` uses `lt` as the weak ordering.
-`select_1_3_ab` takes a weak ordering and three values, where the first two are in increasing order, returning the median. `select_1_3` takes a weak ordering and three values, returning the median. `median` uses `less` as the weak ordering.
+`select_1_3_ab` takes a weak ordering and three values, where the first two are in increasing order, returning the median. `select_1_3` takes a weak ordering and three values, returning the median. `median` uses `lt` as the weak ordering.
-`select_2_3` takes a weak ordering and three values, returning the maximum. `max` uses `less` as the weak ordering.
+`select_2_3` takes a weak ordering and three values, returning the maximum. `max` uses `lt` as the weak ordering.

-`equivalent_lexicographical` takes two loadable ranges and an equivalence relation, comparing them for equivalence. `equal_lexicographical` uses `equal` as the equivalence relation.
+`equivalent_lexicographical` takes two loadable ranges and an equivalence relation, comparing them for equivalence. `equal_lexicographical` uses `eq` as the equivalence relation.

-`compare_lexicographical` takes two loadable ranges and a weak ordering, comparing them for lexicographical ordering. `less_lexicographical` uses `less` as the ordering.
+`compare_lexicographical` takes two loadable ranges and a weak ordering, comparing them for lexicographical ordering. `less_lexicographical` uses `lt` as the ordering.

 `equal_range` takes two `Range`s, comparing them for equality.
-`less_range` takes two `Range`s, comparing them for `less` lexicographical ordering.
+`less_range` takes two `Range`s, comparing them for `lt` lexicographical ordering.

 ## Assigning